freenas/freenas-docs/userguide/snippets/unified-storage-array.rst

 The %brand% Storage Array can now be installed into the rack.

-.. caution:: Two people are required to safely install or remove the
+.. caution:: The unit weighs about 65 pounds.
-   %brand% Storage Array in a rack or cabinet.
+   At least two people are required to safely install or remove the %brand% Storage Array in a rack or cabinet.
+This process should not be attempted alone as it involves risks and could result in equipment damage or personal injury.

 Carefully align the %brand% Array inner rails with the guides in the outer rails attached to the rack.
 When aligned, slide the %brand%